- Elementary Years (Grades K-7)

 Professional Ethics

-All teacher candidates in the program placed in schools for classroom experience are subject to the provisions of the Schools Act, the Professional Standards of BC Educators, School Regulations, the British Columbia Teachers' Federation (BCTF) Code of Ethics, and any school regulation and/or code of behaviour applicable to teachers and staff.
+All teacher candidates in the program placed in schools for classroom experience are subject to the provisions of the Schools Act, the Professional Standards for BC Educators, School Regulations, the British Columbia Teachers' Federation (BCTF) Code of Ethics, and any school regulation and/or code of behaviour applicable to teachers and staff.

 Denial and Withdrawal of Practica